Completion or Graduation Rate

 Possible Student Learning Outcomes for the Humanities Breadth Dimension Courses

 The faculty teaching Humanities Breadth courses will promote the following student learning outcomes with their pedagogy:

-- Students will demonstrate an ability to arrange, define, and describe important ideas and/or experiences from various cultures and/or the historical past.
+- Student will demonstrate an ability to arrange, define, and describe important ideas and/or experiences from various cultures and/or the historical past.

 - Students will demonstrate the ability to produce creative work and/or appraise and critique the creative process of others.

 - Students will demonstrate the ability to analyze, test, and/or question humanistic interpretation, and to

 deploy those skills effectively through written and/or oral communication.